LQSnow/BlockRacing/docs/en/README-en.md

 3. Team Teleportation: Players within the same team can freely teleport to each other.

-4. Roll: When the required block is too difficult to obtain, teams can spend team points to roll it, limited to three times per game.
+4. Roll Blocks: When the current required blocks are too difficult to obtain, they can be rotated out, limited to three times per game.

 5. Locate: Players can spend team points to purchase the locate command for finding biomes or structures.